Akhinoor14/Tinkercad-basic-Projects-Using-Arduino-Uno/LED Pattern Project- 01/README.md

 ## 👨‍🎓 Project by:
 Md Akhinoor Islam
-ESE (Energy Science and Engineering) student, KUET
+ESE (Energy Science and Engineering), KUET

 ## 🔧 Components Used
 - Arduino UNO